Confederation of the Canons Regular of St. Augustine

-The Confederation of the Canons Regular of St. Augustine (Abbrevation: C.R.S.A) is a Roman Catholic international association for the congregation of Canons Regular under the Rule of St. Augustine.
+The Confederation of the Canons Regular of St. Augustine (Abbreviation: C.R.S.A) is a Roman Catholic international association for the congregation of Canons Regular under the Rule of St. Augustine.

 Description

 The Confederation of the Canons Regular of St. Augustine was founded in 4 May 1959 during the 900th anniversary of the First Lateran Synod, and approved by an Apostolic Brief "Caritas unitas" by Pope John XXIII.